April 2022 North American storm complex: Severe storms

 Very large hail fell in central and eastern Texas on the afternoon of April 12.
 The storm that dropped the EF3 tornado near Salado produced one hailstone that was 5.5 in in diameter.
 An area of strong straight-line winds also impacted Downtown Shreveport, Louisiana, downing many trees and power lines.
 Later that night in Louisiana, a large swath of damaging straight-line winds of up to 93 mph moved northeastward from northwest of Corinth through Bernice.
 Many trees were damaged with some snapped or uprooted and a building in Bernice lost part of its roof covering.
 Wind damage covered a massive area in Mississippi and the Ohio Valleys on April 13.
 Wind gusts in Peoria, Illinois reached 55 mph on April 14.
 In Rison, Arkansas, several trees were blown down, including one that fell on a mobile home, resulting in a fatality.

 Winter weather side

 Freezing temperatures

 A daily record low temperature in Denver, Colorado was set due to this storm, at 11 F, on April 13.
 Several locations in Montana also had record low conditions across April 12 and 13.
 West Yellowstone got as low as -15 F, setting a record cold minimum.
 The maximum of 22 F also broke a record.
 Record cold maximums were more common.
 In Elko, Nevada, a record low daily temperature of 7 F was set.
-April 2022 was the 3rd coldest on record in Washington and 5th coldest on record in Montana, while being the coldest in 16 cities including Walla Walla, Miles City and Kalispell.
+For the first time in history, Seattle recorded two consecutive April days with highs below 45 F. April 2022 was the 3rd coldest on record in Washington and 5th coldest on record in Montana, while being the coldest in 16 cities including Walla Walla, Miles City and Kalispell.